 Saltwater fishing is a broad term used to describe the method of fishing in the ocean.
 Saltwater fishing can be done on shore (surf fishing), on a boat or on a pier.
 Live bait and artificial bait are used by saltwater anglers, which varies based on the type of fish the angler is trying to catch.
 Saltwater fishing is only available in states/countries that border an ocean or have an inlet river with a high level of salinity.
 Some of the greatest fighting fish are saltwater fish, such as the tuna or marlin.
 Saltwater fishing provides some of the best fishing experiences an angler can ever have.

 Some of the common types of saltwater fish sought out by anglers are bluefish, bonefish, cobia, cod, flounder, grouper, halibut, jewfish, kingfish, mackerel, marlin, pacific yellowtail, redfish, sailfish, sea trout, sharks, snapper, snook, striped bass, tarpon and tuna.
 The type of fishing tackle used can vary based on the species of fish the angler is trying to catch.
 Saltwater fishing charters are a billion dollar industry in tourist areas.
-In fact, if you’re new to saltwater fishing, a charter is a great way to get some experience and learn some tips from a professional saltwater fishermen.
-While they can be a little expensive, you could get a bunch of your buddies to go on a trip so you can all split the cost.
+In fact, a charter is a great way to get some experience and learn some tips from a professional saltwater fishermen.
+While they can be a little expensive, you could get a bunch of your buddies to go on a trip so you could all split the cost.

 Saltwater Fishing Tips, Tricks and Tactics

 - Talk to the Locals – You should talk to your local tackle shop employee in order to find out what’s going on in the area you plan to fish in.
-They’ll know what’s going on and what the best bait to use is at the time of year you’re fishing in.
+They’ll know the best strategies and what the best bait to use is at the time of year you’re fishing in.
 You might even want to consider joining a local angler’s club where anglers get together to swap stories, plan trips and drink beer.

-- Finding the Spot for Fishing – One easy way to snag some monster saltwater fish is to research the type of structure they like to live in and then locate those structures where you plan to fish.
+- Find the Sunken Structures – One easy way to snag some monster saltwater fish is to research the type of structure they like to live in and then locate those structures where you plan to fish.
 There are tons of resources on the internet to locate natural and man-made structures in your area.
 Avoid paying for any maps that claim to have secret locations and/or structures, nine times out of ten you can locate these structures with free research.